Prerequisites

 Autoscaling

 To enable autoscaling for a Node Pool, setautoscaling: true.
-The autoscaler will then adjust targetNodes based on workload demand, keeping it between minNodes and maxNodes.
-See Autoscale Node Pools for details.
+The autoscaler then adjusts targetNodes based on workload demand, keeping it between minNodes and maxNodes.

 Apply the manifest

-Once you have configured the manifest, apply it withkubectl:
+After you configure the manifest, apply it withkubectl:

 Verify the Node Pool

-Verify that the Node Pool resource has been created properly by usingkubectl get on the nodepool resource.
+Verify that CKS created the Node Pool resource by usingkubectl get on the nodepool resource.
 For example:

 Example command